Jaquiski Tartt

-Jaquiski Tartt (/dʒəˈkwɑːski/ jə-KWAH-skee; born February 18, 1992) is an American football safety who is a free agent.
-He played college football at Samford and was drafted by the San Francisco 49ers in the second round of the 2015 NFL Draft.
+Jaquiski Tartt (/dʒəˈkwɑːski/ jə-KWAH-skee; born February 18, 1992) is an American former professional football safety.
+He played college football for the Samford Bulldogs and was selected by the San Francisco 49ers in the second round of the 2015 NFL draft.

-Early years
+Early life

 Tartt attended Davidson High School in Mobile, Alabama.
 Tartt played basketball in high school and did not start playing football until his senior season.
 Despite playing football for one season, he committed to Samford University to play college football.

 College career

 Tartt attended Samford from 2010 to 2014.
 After redshirting as a freshman, he saw his first action in 2011.
 As a redshirt sophomore in 2012, he became a starter and remained throughout his senior season.
 For his career, he had 277 tackles and six interceptions.

 Professional career

+Pre-draft

 On November 10, 2014, it was announced that Tartt had accepted his invitation to the 2015 Senior Bowl.
-On January 24, 2015, Tartt played in the 2015 Reese's Senior Bowl and recorded three tackles and made one tackle for a loss as part Gus Bradley's South team that lost 34–13 to the North.
+On January 24, 2015, Tartt played in the 2015 Reese's Senior Bowl and recorded three tackles and made one tackle for a loss as part of Gus Bradley's South team that lost 34–13 to the North.
 His appearance made him the first player from Samford to play in Senior Bowl.
 Tartt attended the NFL Scouting Combine held at Lucas Oil Stadium in Indianapolis, Indiana, but chose to only perform the 40-yard dash, 20-yard dash, 10-yard dash, and broad jump partially due to a hand injury.
 He finished ninth among all participating defensive backs in the broad jump and 19th in the 40-yard dash.
 On March 10, 2015, Tartt attended Samford's pro day and performed all of the combine drills and ran positional drills.
 He fared well at his pro day and attracted representatives and scouts from 18 NFL teams as the primary prospect working out at the event.
 At the conclusion of the pre-draft process, Tartt was projected to be a second or third round pick by NFL draft experts and scouts.
 He was ranked the second best strong safety in the draft by DraftScout.com, was ranked the third best safety in the draft by NFL analyst Mike Mayock, was ranked the fourth best safety by Sports Illustrated, and was ranked the sixth best safety prospect in the draft by NFL analyst Charles Davis.